 It’ll take 5 hours to get to Denali from Anchorage.
 Once you’re at the park, you can take the public road near the entrance but you’ll need to choose one of these bus tours to experience most of the park.
 Keep in mind that Alaska car seat laws still apply on the buses, so if you have small children you’ll need to plan how you’re going to bring their car seats around with you.

-If you want to experience Denali but you’re short on time, consider this rad Denali flightseeing tour from Talkeetna.
+If you want to experience Denali during your Alaska trip with kids but you’re short on time, consider this rad Denali flightseeing tour from Talkeetna.
 You can drive up from Anchorage in the morning, fly around Denali and even land on a glacier, and then be back in Anchorage in time for dinner.

 Explore Native culture in Sitka National Historical Park